 The Corporate Scorecard, which drives the overall funding for the AIP, is approved annually by the Compensation Committee.
 In determining whether to approve the Corporate Scorecard each year, the Compensation Committee considers a number of factors, including whether the goals are consistent with and likely to enhance corporate performance and long-term shareholder value and discourage executives from pursuing short-term goals that may not be consistent with achieving such long-term success, as well as the level of difficulty associated with attainment of each goal in the scorecard.
-The 2022 Corporate Scorecard objectives, shown below with final performance results, were directly aligned to the Board-approved 2022 business plan and our key business priorities, as follows:
+The 2023 Corporate Scorecard objectives, shown below with final performance results, were directly aligned to the Board-approved 2023 business plan and our key business priorities, as follows:

 - 1. Profitability,

-- 2. Prudent growth to navigate a dynamic market,
+- Prudent growth,

-- 3. Increase mix of higher margin products, services and channels,
+- 3. Expand higher margin products and services,

-- 4. Improve cost leadership position,
+- 4. Cost leadership,

-- 5. Build upon high-quality operational execution,
+- 5. Operational excellence,

-- 6. Employee engagement,

-- 7. Diversity, equity and inclusion, and
+- 6. Workforce engagement and diversity, and

-- 8. Service excellence.
+- 7. Service excellence.

-Financial performance, including net income and return on equity, constituted 63% of the overall scorecard weight as sustaining profitability was critical to delivering on shareholder expectations.
+Financial performance, including net income and return on equity, constituted 58% of the overall scorecard weight as sustaining profitability was critical to delivering on shareholder expectations.
 Our other priorities were necessary to enable growth and improve efficiencies, and our focus on maintaining key employees in the midst of change is vital to our long-term success and our mission, values and operating principles.
 Additionally, because "helping homeowners is what we do", the scorecard results are adjusted +/- 20% by a service excellence modifier that assesses how we deliver on our commitments to our customers and clients.